How to Survive New York Fashion Week

-Twice a year, StyleCaster editor Leah Faye Cooper spends a week jumping from shows, events and parties all around New York City during New York Fashion Week.
+That includes StyleCaster editor Leah Faye Cooper, who spends her days and nights jumping from shows, events and parties all around NYC during New York Fashion Week.
 She always looks forward to her favorites, including Naeem Khan, for his gorgeous red-carpet worthy gowns, and Anna Sui, for her playful prints.
 How does she do it?

 We asked the fashion editor her tips for surviving New York Fashion Week.